mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 ---

 **question**: K-armed bandit problem The problem: Consider a k-armed bandit problem with k = 4 actions, denoted 1, 2, 3, and 4.
 Consider applying to this problem a bandit algorithm using epsilon-greedy action selection, sample-average action-value estimates, and initial estimates of Q1(a) = 2, for all a.
 Suppose the initial sequence of actions and rewards is A1 = 1, R1 = -2, A2 = 2, R2 = 2, A3 = 1, R3 = 2, A4 = 2, R4 = -1, A5 = 3, R5 = 1.
 On some of these time steps the epsilon case may have occurred, causing an action to be selected at random.
 On which time step this definitely occurred?

-Answer: 1. t3, t5 2. t3, t4 3. t2, t5 4. t1, t2
+- a) t3, t5
+- b) t3, t4
+- c) t2, t5
+- d) t1, t2

 answer:

 ---

 **question**: 1R algorithm Problem: Which feature of the dataset below would be selected by the 1R algorithm?
-F1, F2, F3?

 | Instance | F1  | F2  | F3  | Class |
 | -------- | --- | --- | --- | ----- |